alhojel/wifi_mapper/README.md

 3. Cover the area in a grid pattern when possible
 4. Make sure to visit areas where you expect different signal strengths
 5. Let the script run for at least a few minutes in each location
-6. Keep your device at a consistent height during collection

 ## Visualization Examples